-For in-context prompting, we feed input and output examples together with the basic prompt.
-This is one of the advanced types of automated prompts to help the model generate better results by giving a few examples of the input (query) and the output (answer).
-We pick three input-output examples for the context.
+For in-context prompting, we add input/output examples on the basic prompt as additional contexts.
+In-context prompting is one of the advanced types of automated prompts that help LLM learn the additional context.
+We select three input-output examples for the context.
 A very high number of examples will consume more tokens that might not fit into the allowed context length and also be more expensive.
-To pick the context examples, we follow the existing studies \cite{gao2023constructing,yuan2023evaluating} that used BM25 similarity \cite{robertson2009probabilistic} based selection.
-We calculate the similarity of each test instance's input to each training instance's input and pick the top three similar instances to use as context examples.
-The training set here refers to the benchmark datasets, i.e. dataset in Table. \ref{tab:dataset}.
-Although we do not use them for training, we use them to pick the context examples.
-This was shown to outperform the random selection or the fixed selection for in-context learning \cite{gao2023constructing,yuan2023evaluating}.
+To select the context examples, we follow the existing studies \cite{gao2023constructing,yuan2023evaluating} that used BM25 similarity-based selection \cite{robertson2009probabilistic}.
+We calculate the similarity of each test instance's input to each training instance's input and select the top three similar instances for the context examples.
+The training set here refers to the benchmark datasets, i.e., the dataset in Table. \ref{tab:dataset}.
+Although we do not use them for training, we use them to select the context examples.
+It was shown to outperform the random selection or the fixed selection for in-context learning \cite{gao2023constructing,yuan2023evaluating}.

-\subsubsection{Task-specific Engineered Prompts}
+\subsubsection{Task-Specific Engineered Prompts}

+We created task-specific prompts using simple heuristics to address the challenges we faced with basic and in-context prompting strategies.
+We manually analyzed a subset of outputs to identify the root causes of issues.
+We discuss the challenges and how we addressed them with task-specific prompts in the following paragraphs.

-We create prompts for each task, which are shown in Listing \ref{lst:task_specific_prompt}.
-These advanced prompts are engineered to mitigate the challenges that \emph{GPT-4} faced when solving each task.
-For comment generation, responses generated by \emph{GPT-4} suffered in BLEU score due to its verbose explanations.
-Since the metric used (BLEU) is sensitive to the length of the output, we add a prompt to limit the output token to 15, which is the average token length of outputs from the training set.
-Also, due to the creativity and immense dictionary of \emph{GPT-4}, it generates vocabularies that are not seen in the input.
-To mitigate this problem, we add a sentence in the prompt to guide the model to use naturalized identifier names as keywords in forming the comments so the model does not generate other synonyms that are likely not used in the ground truth.
+For code summarization, we tested \emph{GPT-4}'s initial responses using ten samples and found that the BLEU score decreased due to verbose explanations.
+To improve the score, we instructed \emph{GPT-4} to limit the output to 15 tokens, the average token length of the training set's outputs.
+We also found cases where \emph{GPT-4} tries to summarize code for each line of code at the syntax level.
+To mitigate this, we added ``generate one line of semantic focused and abstract summary of the code'' to the prompt.
+Also, due to the creativity and immense dictionary of \emph{GPT-4}, it generates synonyms that are not used in the input.
+To mitigate this problem, we added instructions to guide the model in using naturalized identifiers to form the summary.